-This report contains unofficial translation of the draft National Food Safety Standard of General Principles for the Labeling of Prepackaged Foods notified to WTO.
+This report contains unofficial translation of the draft National Food Safety Standard of General Principles for the Labeling of Prepackaged Foods.
 Stakeholders should conduct their own review of the regulation.
+The changes are marked in blue in the translation, below, as a means of comparing what was in the unofficial translation of the draft notified in February.